intel/nauta/docs/user-guide/actions/view_exp_webui.md

 ![](images/web_ui.png)

+**Note:** If you are using CLI through remote access, you will need to setup a X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
+After establishing a tunnel from the gateway to your local machine, you can use the URL provided by nctl command.
+The figure shows an example Web UI screen.

+### Web UI Columns

 * **Name:** The left-most column lists the experiments by name.
 * **Status:** This column reveals experiment’s current status, one of: `QUEUED, RUNNING, COMPLETE, CANCELLED, FAILED, CREATING`.
 * **Submission Date:** This column gives the submission date in the format: MM/DD/YYYY, hour:min:second AM/PM.
 * **Start Date**: This column shows the experiment start date in the format: MM/DD/YYYY, hour:min:second AM/PM.
 The Start Date (or time) will always be after the Submission Date (or time).
 * **Duration:** This column shows the duration of execution for this experiment in days, hours, minutes and seconds.
 * **Type:** Experiment Type can be Training, Jupyter, or Inference.
 Training indicates that the experiment was launched from the CLI.
 Jupyter indicates that the experiment was launched using Jupyter Notebook.
-Inference means that training is largely complete and you have begun running predictions (inference) with this model.

-You can perform the tasks discussed below in the Nauta web UI.
+**Note:** You can perform the tasks discussed below in the Nauta web UI.

 ## Expanding Experiment Details

 Click _listed experiment name_ to see additional details for that experiment.
 The following details are examples only.

-This screen is divided into left and right side frames.
+This screen is divided into left and right-side frames.

 ### Left-side Frame